felixpatzelt/colorednoise/README.rst

 colorednoise.py
 ===============

-Generate Gaussian distributed noise with a power-law spectrum with arbitrary exponents.
+Generate Gaussian distributed noise with a power law spectrum with arbitrary exponents.

 An exponent of two corresponds to brownian noise.
 Smaller exponents